RHilburn75/kickstarter-analysis/README.md

  1. Too Broad-  The data is a high view point of plays throughout the world.
 If you could drill down to individual countries, you would get a better sample of data

 - What are some other possible tables and/or graphs that we could create?
+ 1. You could create a chart showing Fever in relation to all of the others.
+ 2. You couls also create a map chart showing the number of plays through out the world